-- A. Any ridge or ridgeline or portion of a ridge or ridgeline with slopes twenty percent (20%) or greater shall be designated as open space. - B. The open space area associated with the ridgeline will include all slopes twenty percent (20%) or greater and any lesser slopes interspersed within these steeper slopes. - C. Required opens space shall also extend uphill fifty feet (50') from the crest of the twenty percent (20%) slopes.
+- A. Any ridge or ridgeline or portion of a ridge or ridgeline with slopes twenty percent (20%) or greater shall be designated as open space unbuildable. - B. The open space area associated with the ridgeline will include all slopes twenty percent (20%) or greater and any lesser slopes interspersed within these steeper slopes. - C. Required open space unbuildable space shall also extend uphill fifty feet (50') from the crest of the twenty percent (20%) slopes.